sparkfun/SparkFun_LIS3DH_Arduino_Library/README.md

 This is an arduino IDE library to control the LIS3DH.
 It can be configured to use I2C or SPI with 2 instances per I2C channel or any number of SPI instances.
 The top-level driver, class LIS3DH, contains an inner driver LIS3DHCore, a settings struct, and float-based math functions for conversion from raw to meaningful numbers.

-This has been tested with Arduino Uno.
-TODO:(*and Teensy 3.1 architectures*).
+This has been tested with:

+* SparkFun RedBoard
+* SparkFun ESP32 Thing
+* Teensy 3.2

 Repository Contents
 -------------------